Matthew-Pidlysny/Empirinometry/README.md

 '![ News Articles ]!'

+# Update for Syntaxia

+Sorry for the misdirection, I'm working on the new version of Syntaxia right now, will just be a moment.
+Sorry again for the truncations, was NOT my intention.

 # Analyzer Complete (For Now)

 Hello!
 The update process was very finnicky but such it is with big updates.
 Now we have a complete working